calvinjarrod/threadMatrix/README.md

 # threadMatrix
-A matrix multiplication program using POSIX Threads
+A matrix multiplication program in C++ using POSIX Threads